OSTEONECROSIS (Avascular Necrosis)

 Symptoms of Osteonecrosis

 In many cases, avascular necrosis is not detected until the disease is quite advanced because there may be no discernible symptoms in the early stages of the condition.
-As it worsens, there may be pain in the hip joint during weight-bearing activities.
-Eventually, hip pain will occur during movement and sometimes even when at rest.
+As it worsens, there may be pain in the joint during weight-bearing activities.
+Eventually, pain will occur during movement and sometimes even when at rest.

 Treatment for Osteonecrosis

-Treatment options for avascular necrosis depend on the severity of the bone damage.
+Treatment options for avascular necrosis depend on:

 - Over-the-counter anti-inflammatory drugs may help to relieve the pain; be sure to talk with your physician before taking any new medications.